After a funeral for your loved one that passed, you and your family may want to send out thank-you note cards to express your gratitude.

 The flowers for Betty’s funeral were beautiful.
 The arrangement of purple carnations and white lilies was stunning, and Betty would have loved them.
 Thank you for your kindness and for remembering the family.

 [Your name or family of [deceased]

-We appreciated the roses at my grandma’s funeral.
+#1 We appreciated the roses at my grandma’s funeral.
 Roses were her favorite.
 Roses will always remind me of grandma.

-Thank you note examples for food after a funeral
+Thank you notes for funeral food

 Dear [Person’s Name],